Hellblazer: Lady Constantine

 Every ninety years, you see, twelve deities will seize a mortal avatar in which they will exist for two years before dying.
 Perhaps more accurately, the twelve will surface from below a living person’s identity.
 Such a person will realize that their life has been a straight arrow leading to that moment and they typically experience this as the emergence of their one true self.

 To be sure, the recurrence has regulars.
 Ananke, Baal, Minerva, the Morrigan, Amaterasu and a few others have been present for nearly all of the story thus far.
 Susanoo-no-Mikoto, the Japanese storm god, was briefly present in the beginning but (as of the end of volume three) never again.
-The present rendering of Odin is (so far) constantly wearing a human-scale, Daft Punk-like mech suit.
-Odin is also a passive, willing cat’s paw for Ananke which requires that he not be known well by anyone but Ananke (he’s also morally and emotionally bankrupt which is a happy accident under the circumstances).
+The present rendering of Woden is (so far) constantly wearing a human-scale, Daft Punk-like mech suit.
+Woden is also a passive, willing cat’s paw for Ananke which requires that he not be known well by anyone but Ananke (he’s also morally and emotionally bankrupt which is a happy accident under the circumstances).

 His rapport with Ananke the matriarch, combined with the mech suit…makes me wonder if his life is prolonged without any participation in the recurrence (he says, in ‘Fandemonium’, that he would trade his two years for Luci’s months but who knows if that can be trusted).
 Ananke wouldn’t want him getting too close to anyone, after all, especially if the rest of the Pantheon are potential targets.
 If the suit is technology than that could have wonky world-building consequences…which may be on-brand.
 So far, we have no idea what the historical timeline looks like even if the subject matter tempts assumptions.
 You can approach The Wicked + The Divine with no knowledge of mythology and- so long as you’re willing to read closely and carefully -be okay.